 The News Roundup — International

-European countries are strategizing to cut dependence on Russian gas.
-Germany has thrown the switch on a plan to ration gas as the war in Ukraine continues.
-The prime minister of Poland said his country will ban all imports of Russian gas, oil, and coal by the end of the year.
+Pakistan is facing a constitutional crisis.
+Its courts are set to decide if the country’s prime minister, Imran Khan, had the power to dissolve parliament as he was facing a vote of no confidence.

-Security was bolstered across Israel and the occupied territories this week after a Palestinian gunman killed five in what is their fifth attack in less than two weeks.
+France is heading to the polls soon for its presidential election.
+The incumbent, Emmanuel Macron, is leading his far right opponent, Marine Le Pen.

-We cover the most important stories from around the world on the News Roundup.
+We cover the most important topics from around the world on the international portion of the News Roundup.

 Copyright 2022 WAMU 88.5